kotai2003/MyCobot_FK_GUI/README.md

 # Note
-You need to change the device name according to your system settings. please open the GUI-MyCobot-Forward-Kinetics-controller-rev02.py and go to the line 18. you will find the follwing line.
+You need to change the device name according to your system settings. please open the GUI-MyCobot-Forward-Kinetics-controller-rev02.py and go to the line 18. you will find the follwing code.
 ```python
 device_name = 'COM6'
 ```
-1. if your myCobot is connected to 'COM3' on Windows system.
+1. if your myCobot is connected to 'COM3' on Windows system, please change the code as shown below.
 ```python
 device_name = 'COM3'
 ```
-2. if your myCobot is connected to USB on Linux system.
+2. if your myCobot is connected to USB on Linux system, please change the code as shown below.
 ```python
 device_name = '/dev/ttyusb0'
 ```